Become a PMF

 - Problem Solving: Identifies problems; determines accuracy and relevance of information; uses sound judgment to generate and evaluate alternatives, and to make recommendations.

 - Written Communication: Writes in a clear, concise, organized, and convincing manner for the intended audience.

 As part of the application certification process, applicants will attest they have completed the on-line assessment independently and all statements made are true.

 If you are unsure whether or not you need an accommodation for the on-line assessment, please review sample questions for each part of the on-line assessment provided in the Assessment Preparation Guide (see below).
 The Guide also outlines criteria each applicant must meet when requesting a reasonable accommodation.
 The on-line assessment is un-proctored, meaning you do not need to take it at a certain location.
-You can complete all components of the on-line assessment using your personal computer, taking advantage of your own assistive technology.
+You can complete all components of the on-line assessment using your personal computer, taking advantage of your own assistive technology if applicable.
 There are no videos or need for plug-ins (e.g., Adobe Flash).

 The supporting documentation must be from a qualified professional that includes information about the disability as well as the testing accommodation being requested.
 A Schedule A Letter is and of itself is not sufficient documentation.

 Those applicants requesting a reasonable accommodation will be instructed to not proceed with the on-line assessment until their request is adjudicated by the PMF Program Office.
 Instructions are provided in the Guide on how an applicant can reverse their request in order to proceed with completing the on-line assessment without an accommodation.